 DeKalb County Burglary Lawyer

 In DeKalb County, burglary is a type of theft different than robbery.
 While robbery tends to involve some kind of violence, burglary simply involves entering property that is not yours in an effort to commit theft or a felony.
 In some cases, you don’t even have to steal anything to be charged with burglary.
 As long as intent can be proven, you can be put behind bars.
-That’s why you need a team of experienced criminal defense attorneys to represent you if you are accused of burglary in Atlanta.
+That’s why you need a team of experienced criminal defense attorneys to represent you if you are accused of burglary in DeKalb County.

-Here at Hawkins Spizman Fortas, we have many years of experience representing clients in burglary cases.
+Here at Hawkins Spizman, we have many years of experience representing clients in burglary cases.
 Part of our success comes from understanding the different degrees of burglary in order to get charged reduced — and, in some cases, dropped altogether.
 Georgia Code Section 16-7-1 lays out the criteria for burglary in both the first and second degree.
 If your charges fall under this statute, contact a DeKalb County theft lawyer today.

 BURGLARY IN THE FIRST AND SECOND DEGREES

 When a person unlawfully enters, or remains, in any private residence — occupied, unoccupied or vacant — with the intent to steal or commit a felony, they are committing burglary in the first degree.
 A “private residence” does not just mean a house, apartment or condominium.
 It also includes any vehicle, watercraft, railroad car, aircraft or any other structure designed for someone to live in it.
-The first conviction of burglary in the first degree in Atlanta is considered a felony and is punishable by 1 to 20 years in prison.
+The first conviction of burglary in the first degree in DeKalb County is considered a felony and is punishable by 1 to 20 years in prison.
 A second conviction is also a felony, but is punishable by 2 to 20 years in prison.
 The third and any subsequent conviction is punishable by 5 to 25 years in prison.

 Burglary in the second degree is similar to the first degree.
 However, the main difference is that the target is a commercial property, not a private residence.
 The first conviction for burglary in the second degree is a felony and comes with 1 to 5 years in prison.
 All subsequent convictions come with a prison sentence of 1 to 8 years.